akvo/akvo-flow-docs/docs/topic/dashboard/2-surveys.rst

    The notification details appear below after you click Add.

-**Email address** - the email address to which the notification should be sent.
+**Email** - the email address to which the notification should be sent.
 Does not need to be a registered FLOW user.

 **Event**

-* Raw data reports (nightly) - generates and sends a raw data report each night if new data are submitted for the survey Survey submission - send a notifcation each time a survey is submitted from the field (note: this can product a high volume of emails)
+* Raw data reports (nightly) - generates and sends a raw data report each night if new data are submitted for the survey
+* Survey submission - send a notifcation each time a survey is submitted from the field (note: this can product a high volume of emails)
 * Survey approval - send a notification each time a survey is approved

-* Option - choose whether to include a download link in the email, or to send any file as an attachment
+**Option** - choose whether to include a download link in the email, or to send any file as an attachment

-* Expires - choose the end date for notification.
+**Expires** - choose the end date for notification.
 After this date the user will no longer receive emails for the selected survey event.

 If you want multiple event notifications sent to the same user, you must enter them individually.